-- A. Rules 6.05 6.11 shall apply to all civil cases except domestic relations, adoption, probate, and unlawful detainer unless otherwise ordered by the court. - B. The setting of all civil cases for trial shall be in accordance with rules 3.713 3.735 of the California Rules of Court and these rules.
+- A. Local rules 6.5 6.11 shall apply to all civil cases except domestic relations, adoption, probate, and unlawful detainer unless otherwise ordered by the court. - B. The setting of all civil cases for trial shall be in accordance with California Rules of Court, rules 3.713 3.735 and these rules.